 Once you’ve chosen the best quote for you, you can buy it via Gabi’s website without having to fill out additional forms.
 This is possible because the Gabi Personal Insurance Agency, the company behind the Gabi tool, is a licensed insurance agent.

-To learn about Money Talks News founder Stacy Johnson’s experience with Gabi, check out “How I Saved $546 on Car Insurance Without a Single Phone Call.”
+To learn about Money Talks News founder Stacy Johnson’s experience with Gabi, check out “How I Found $546 in Car Insurance Savings in Under 10 Minutes.”

 2. Check Edmunds.com for savings

 Edmunds has long been known for its car reviews and research.
 However, you can also shop for — and snag savings on — a car via the company’s website.

 For example, Edmund’s Price Promise tool can spare you from having to haggle with car salespeople.
 Here’s how the company explains it:

 “[S]elect the make and model of the new car you’re interested in, and enter your ZIP code.
 Price Promise cars will display a special offer box.
 Submit your name, phone number and email address to instantly see the special price.
 There’s no waiting around to hear back from someone at the dealership.”